Inside Pete Buttigieg’s make-or-break appeal to Latino voters in Nevada

 Described as a “make or break” moment for his candidacy, the Buttigieg campaign has prepared for the Nevada caucuses by opening a dozen offices and putting more than 55 organizers and operatives on the ground there.

-Nevada’s demographics have made his campaign stops in the Silver State stand out, Buttigieg told me.
+Nevada’s demographics have made his campaign stops in the Silver State stand out, Buttigieg told Insider.

 “One of the things that’s exciting to me about Nevada,” he said, “is some of the most diverse crowds we’ve yet seen during my campaign events have been during my visits to Las Vegas in particular, which demographically reflects today what the whole country is going to look like in the 2050s, which is what I often talk about as the years that we should be aiming our policies towards.”